groupoid/per2/README.md

 Check that `t` has type `ty`.

 * `Lam`: Ensures the domain is a type, extends the context, and checks the body against the codomain.
-* `Constr`: Infers the constructor’s type and matches it to the expected inductive type.
-* `Elim`: Computes the elimination type via check_elim and verifies it equals ty.
 * Default: Infers t’s type, normalizes ty, and checks equality.

 The function leverages bidirectional typing: specific cases (e.g., `Lam`)